UniversalDependencies/docs/_es/dep/iobj.md

 In UD the relation can be used only for core arguments.
 In Spanish, the recipient or beneficiary roles are encoded either as a prepositional phrase with the preposition _a_ “to”, or as a dative pronoun.
 Both of these strategies are oblique markings.
 Consequently, the corresponding nominals are not core arguments; they are oblique dependents.
-To distinguish them form temporal and local adjuncts, we label them [obl:arg]().
+To distinguish them from temporal and local adjuncts, we label them [obl:arg]().

 While the relation `iobj` has no use in Spanish, it can occur in the Spanish data in case of code switching with a language that has indirect objects, such as English: